What is Arthritis?

 When you are experiencing any of these unpleasant symptoms of arthritis, it may be time to seek professional medical attention from our team at Interventional Orthopedics of Atlanta.
 We can help you experience restorative, long-term results.

 For most patients, a less invasive approach to treatment will be recommended initially.
 This could include medications, steroid injections, or occupational or physical therapy.
-If these prove to be ineffective, then Dr. Williams may discuss more intensive forms of treatment to alleviate your pain and discomfort and restore mobility.
+For patients with arthritic knee pain, we may recommend subchondral injections for knee arthritis.
+If any of these treatment methods prove to be ineffective, then Dr. Williams may discuss more intensive forms of treatment to alleviate your pain and discomfort and restore mobility.
 In a comprehensive consultation, Dr. Williams will use diagnostic imaging tests, such as x-rays, an MRI, or a CT scan, to obtain an overall view of your joints and identify any underlying concerns.
 From there, he can curate the best possible treatment plan in order to make sure you receive an optimal outcome.

 After your treatment at Interventional Orthopedics of Atlanta, our team will provide you with all appropriate aftercare instructions and let you know what you can expect during the recovery process.
 Most patients will require a series of treatments or follow-up care in order to achieve the best possible results.
 In addition, Dr. Williams may recommend that you complete occupational or physical therapy as a way to strengthen and increase mobility in your treated joints.
 We encourage you to contact our facility if you have any questions or concerns during your recovery process.